lgcelarie/inventory-checker/README.md

 - Implement a frontend to add items?

-- Use a remote backend for Terraform
+- Use a remote backend for Terraform (DONE)

 ## Usage/Examples
 Just create a .tfvars with the following variables:

+- market_webhook_url: The URL for the discord channel webhook for the market items

-- webhook_url: The URL for the discord channel webhook
+- club_webhook_url: The URL for the discord channel webhook for the club items

 - s3_bucket_name: the S3 bucket name in which the json file with the items to check will be and to name it items.json.
 Here's an example for the contents of the file: